MW100 Support

 - bit 3 – Alarm 4

-ALARM - Shows the status for a particular alarm for an input channel.
+Shows the status for a particular alarm on an input channel.
 Records are linked to either the input interrupt (input modules) or the output interrupt (output modules).

 - mbbi record: Uses any hardware or calculation addresses, with sub-address of 1-4.
-The value definitions follow, although the possible values for a record are actually determined by the module and the channel mode.
+The possible values for a record are determined by the module and channel mode.

 - 0 – No Alarm